-Other current liabilities relates to net payments due in relation to contracts held by Shareholder companies.
+Other current liabilities relate to net payments due in relation to contracts held by Shareholder companies.
 The fair value of these elements equals their carrying amount.

-The following transactions were carried out in the year and receivables and payables represent the outstanding balances at due or payable at 31 December 2021 and 2020.
+The following transactions were carried out in the year and receivables and payables represent the outstanding balances due or payable at 31 December 2022 and 2021.